07 September 2019, Delhi-NCR

 Shri Vijai Sharma, Chairman NCCF, mentioned that NCCF is a body of eminent professionals and experts in natural resource management.
 NCCF is willing to contribute towards the efforts of UNCCD for combating desertification.

-Dr Jagdish Kishwan, Former Member IFS and Chairperson Carbon Registry India- NCCF, chaired the panel discussion and Ms Bharati, Inspector General Forest MoEF&CC, was co-chair to the session.
-Mr. Patrick Worms, Senior Science Policy Advisory ADG, ICRAF and Ms Anna Van Paddenburg, Director, Sustainable Landscapes, Global Green Growth Institute (GGGI) exchanged their ideas and discussed in the panel discussion.
+Dr. Jagdish Kishwan, Former Member IFS and Chairperson Carbon Registry India- NCCF, chaired the panel discussion and Ms. Bharati, Inspector General Forest MoEF&CC, was co-chair of the session.
+Mr. Patrick Worms, Senior Science Policy Advisory ADG, ICRAF, and Ms. Anna Van Paddenburg, Director, Sustainable Landscapes, Global Green Growth Institute (GGGI) exchanged their ideas and discussed them in the panel discussion.
 The session was attended by eminent experts from the Ministry of Environment, Forests and Climate Change, World Agroforestry Centre-ICRAF, Global Green Growth Institute (GGGI), International Center for Tropical Agriculture (CIAT), Network for Certification and Conservation of Forests (NCCF), International Union for Conservation of Nature (IUCN), Alliance for Water Stewardship and many more.

-The event concluded with concrete recommendations to accelerate certification of natural resources.
+The event concluded with concrete recommendations to accelerate the certification of natural resources.
 South-South cooperation for taking forward the agenda of certification in the developing countries was also raised in the session.
-NCCF along with stakeholders is willing to explore possibility of leveraging certification for meeting the goal of Doubling Farmers’ Income by 2022.
+NCCF along with stakeholders is willing to explore the possibility of leveraging certification for meeting the goal of Doubling Farmers’ Income by 2022.
 Financial and policy support of governments were also highlighted as an essential input for certification.
-Consensus was that certification has got a bright future in developing world.
+The consensus was that certification has got a bright future in the developing world.

-The event successfully flagged the need of certification of natural resources and products to sustain and improve productivity of lands in the developing countries.
-Besides the experts speaking on the subject, certification as a tool of institutionalizing sustainable management was appreciated by the Government of India and the UNCCD senior representatives present in the Event.
-There was general agreement that time had come to seriously think about and pave the way for adoption of Certification of Natural Resources by the developing world.
+The event successfully flagged the need for certification of natural resources and products to sustain and improve the productivity of lands in developing countries.
+Besides the experts speaking on the subject, certification as a tool of institutionalizing sustainable management was appreciated by the Government of India and the UNCCD senior representatives present at the Event.
+There was general agreement that time had come to seriously think about and pave the way for the adoption of Certification of Natural Resources by the developing world.

-“The Convention would encourage the developing countries to use certification as a system to check and reverse degradation of lands, of land uses like- agriculture, forests and agroforests, and consequently ensure higher land productivity for a secure future of their citizens.
-Convention would also encourage relevant local and international financial institutions and developed countries to extend support to developing countries for the purpose.”
+“The Convention would encourage the developing countries to use certification as a system to check and reverse the degradation of lands, of land, uses like- agriculture, forests and agroforests, and consequently ensure higher land productivity for a secure future of their citizens.
+The convention would also encourage relevant local and international financial institutions and developed countries to extend support to developing countries for the purpose.”